Future (rapper): Career

+Early years

 Future began his career under the name "Meathead", as a member of the Georgia-based musical collective Dungeon Family.
 He was led to join the group by his first cousin Rico Wade (1972–2024), who was part of the group's in-house production team Organized Noize and operated the East Point, Georgia "Dungeon" studio which the collective's name was based from.
-Future performed in a smaller hip hop group within the collective who went by the name "Da Connect", where he would later be nicknamed "The Future" by group member G-Rock.
+Future performed in a smaller hip-hop group within the collective who went by the name "Da Connect", where he would later be nicknamed "The Future" by group member G-Rock.
 Da Connect recorded one album, Rico Wade Presents: Da Connect which was slated for commercial release in 2003, but was ultimately shelved.
 Future had one solo record on the project titled "Belly of da Beast", which is considered to be his first song.
 He did not use autotune in his early career with Da Connect compared to later in his career.
 During this time, Future appeared in numerous Dungeon Family music videos, and received his first songwriting credit on the Organized Noize-produced single, "Blueberry Yum Yum" for rapper Ludacris in 2004.

 Wade encouraged him to sharpen his writing skills and pursue a career as a rapper, as recording would create temporary respite from street life.
 Future voices his praise of Wade's musical influence and instruction, calling him the "mastermind" behind his sound.
 He was thereafter discovered by fellow Atlanta rapper Rocko, who took Future under his wing as a solo artist on his A1 Recordings record label.

+2010–2014: Mixtapes, Pluto and Honest

 From 2010 to early 2011, Future released a series of mixtapes including 1000, Dirty Sprite and True Story.
 The latter included the single "Tony Montana", in reference to the Scarface film.
 He gained regional popularity after his songs were played by DJ Esco at Magic City, a strip club in Atlanta deemed "largely responsible for launching the careers of artists."
 In April 2011, he co-performed with Atlanta rapper YC on his single "Racks", which would become his first hit song and Billboard Hot 100 entry—peaking at number 42.
-In July of that year, Future and rapper Gucci Mane would release a collaborative mixtape titled Free Bricks.
+In July of that year, Future and rapper Gucci Mane would release a collaborative mixtape, Free Bricks.